Alaskan Way Viaduct

 Following the Nisqually earthquake of February 2001, the state and city realized that the Alaskan Way Viaduct (built in 1953) is at risk from another major seismic event and would have to be replaced.
 The city's seawall, which supports the Viaduct, Alaskan Way surface street and many utilities, also needs renovation.

-In August 2013, the Port and the Washington State Department of Transportation (WSDOT) entered into an agreement for a port contribution of $294M so that the replacement of the Viaduct achieves the best balance among retaining and creating jobs, sustaining regional economic vitality, and benefiting the environment.
+In August 2013, the Port and the Washington State Department of Transportation (WSDOT) entered into an agreement for a port contribution of $281 million so that the replacement of the Viaduct achieves the best balance among retaining and creating jobs, sustaining regional economic vitality, and benefiting the environment.

 For more Information